yahoo/oss-guide/docs/publishing/publishing-template/README.md

 Please refer to [the contributing.md file](Contributing.md) for information about how to get involved.
 We welcome issues, questions, and pull requests.

 ## Maintainers
-Ashley Wolf: awolf@verizonmedia.com
+- Ashley Wolf: awolf@verizonmedia.com
-Gil Yehuda: gyehuda@verizonmedia.com
+- Gil Yehuda: gyehuda@verizonmedia.com

 ## License
 _State license full name or [SPDX](https://spdx.org/licenses/) identifier._

-**Example**
+**Examples (select or modify as appropriate)**

-This project is licensed under the terms of the [MIT](LICENSE-MIT) open source license.
+- This project is licensed under the terms of the [MIT](LICENSE-MIT) open source license.
 Please refer to [LICENSE](LICENSE) for the full terms.

-This project is licensed under the terms of the [Apache 2.0](LICENSE-Apache-2.0) open source license.
+- This project is licensed under the terms of the [Apache 2.0](LICENSE-Apache-2.0) open source license.
 Please refer to [LICENSE](LICENSE) for the full terms.

-This project is licensed under the terms of the [GNU General Public License v2.0](LICENSE-GPL-2.0-only) open source license.
+- This project is licensed under the terms of the [GNU General Public License v2.0](LICENSE-GPL-2.0-only) open source license.
 Please refer to [LICENSE](LICENSE) for the full terms.